roshanswaroop/med-coding/README.md

 After cloning the repo, go to [Stanford CRFM Helm](https://crfm.stanford.edu/helm/v0.1.0/) to receive an API key.
 (Backend subject to change)

 To run the application, ensure that Vercel is installed.
-To do so using npm, `npm i -g vercel` does the trick.
+To do so using npm, `npm i -g vercel`.
 Create a vercel account on vercel.com if one doesn't already exist.
 Rename 2023-Unusual-Ventures-1 using `mv 2023-Unusual-Ventures-1 rema` so that the repo name is compatible with Vercel's standards.

 Then, run the application in the command line, authenticate with your credentials, and it will be available at `http://localhost:3000`.